-Not a half-hour earlier, during the drive to the Cultural Arts Center at Glen Allen, I had assured one daughter who had just slogged through Julius Caesar in sophomore English, that this would be different.
+Not a half-hour earlier, I had assured one daughter who had just slogged through Julius Caesar in sophomore English, that this would be different.
 The eye-roll was strong, but having seen a similar (abridged production) at the Modllin Center years ago, I knew we were in for some serious laughs.

-This Shakespeare mash-up from Quill Theatre is showing at the Cultural Arts Center through February 12.
-That means you have two more weekends to talk your kids into seeing this production so they can a) actually laugh so hard they cry while watching Shakespeare, and b) gleefully report to their middle school or high school English teachers that they not only saw Shakespeare, but that it was awesome.
+This Shakespeare mash-up from Quill Theatre shows annually during the Richmond Shakespeare Festival at Agecroft Hall.
+That means you have a little bit of time to talk your kids into seeing this production so they can a) actually laugh so hard they cry while watching Shakespeare, and b) gleefully report to their middle school or high school English teachers that they not only saw Shakespeare, but that it was awesome.

 During the production, which runs about two hours including a 10-minute intermission, three actors portray an infinite number of roles while careening though the Bard’s slate of tragedies and comedies.
-To his credit, the aforementioned CJ Bergin wears an infinite number of bad wigs really well in his roles of Ophelia, Juliet, Desdemona, Cleopatra, and others.
-Virginia Rep veterans Dixon Cashwell and Joseph Bromfield complete this trio of superbly talented improvisational specialists.
+During the show we saw, the aforementioned CJ Bergin* wore an infinite number of bad wigs really well in his roles of Ophelia, Juliet, Desdemona, Cleopatra, and others.
+Virginia Rep veterans Dixon Cashwell and Joseph Bromfield* completed this trio of superbly talented improvisational specialists.
 I did want to stay for the talk-back and ask them if they considered themselves improvisational specialists, but alas we had an indoor soccer game.
-(Bergin is a regular at Richmond Comedy Sportz.)

 The beauty of this mad-cap, high-speed roller coaster ride through Shakespeare is two-fold: it moves so quickly, you don’t have even a minute to fathom what you don’t know about the individual play before you’re smacked in the face with the next one; and the audience participation is so well-crafted and fast-paced that you (and yes, your kids) are allowed no time whatsoever for embarrassment.